Figure 1. Atopic Dermatitis in Children

 Atopic dermatitis (AD), commonly referred to as eczema, is a chronic inflammatory skin disease that results in itchy, red, swollen, and cracked skin.1,2

-AD is one of the most common inflammatory skin diseases.3 In the US, more than 18 million adults and 9.6 million children have AD.4,5 Worldwide, AD affects approximately 15–30% of children and 2–10% of adults in developed countries.1
+AD is one of the most common inflammatory skin diseases.3 In the U.S., approximately 16.5 million adults and 9.6 million children under the age of 18 have AD.4 Worldwide, AD affects approximately 15–30% of children and 2–10% of adults in developed countries.1

 AD is typically characterized by dry, scaly skin, itching, and redness, with lesions that may ooze and form crusted patches.1,3 AD often affects the folds of the arms, back of the knees, hands, face, and neck.1,2